 Marble & Limestone

-Marble & Limestone are susceptible to the aggressive action of acids and alcohol.
+Marble & Limestone are susceptible to the aggressive action of acids.
 Care should be taken to remove spillages of fruit juice, particularly lemon, wine or vinegar, beetroot etc. For example the residue of red wine on the base of wineglasses will leave its mark.
 Nail varnish and any other solvent or oil based products will stain if not wiped up immediately.

 The best way to clean a natural stone surface is to wash down the surface with warm soapy water and buff up with a dry cloth or kitchen towel.
 Do not use any abrasives to clean your stone worktops.